betsee/betse/doc/md/INSTALL.md

 ###### OpenBLAS

-OpenBLAS is a more performant (but less stable) optimized BLAS and LAPACK implementation.
+OpenBLAS is a more performant (_but arguably less stable_) optimized BLAS and LAPACK implementation.
 While ATLAS is recommended for new users, experienced users requiring improved performance may benefit from installing OpenBLAS instead.
 OpenBLAS is installable in a system-wide manner as follows:

-    $ sudo apt-get install build-essential libopenblas-dev && sudo update-alternatives --set libblas.so.3 /usr/lib/openblas-base/libopenblas.so.0 &&
+    $ sudo apt-get install build-essential libopenblas-dev && sudo update-alternatives --set libblas.so.3 /usr/lib/openblas-base/libblas.so.3 &&
       sudo update-alternatives --set liblapack.so.3 /usr/lib/lapack/liblapack.so.3

 Note that OpenBLAS and ATLAS _cannot_ be installed at the same time.